thesacredmoocow/g14control-r2/README.md

 G14Control (you can even rename it) can control the current ASUS Power plan, Fan curve, Processor Boost Mode, Processor TDP, dGPU Activation and Screen refresh rate to your needs with a simple right click on the Windows taskbar.
 You can configure all the presets (and add new ones too) from the `config.yml` file.

 #### Does it work?
 Not yet fully.
-See TODO for information about that.
+Upon turning off dGPU, the program updates windows power plan and forces a restart of the dGPU in device manager.
+Currently only functional with the 2060MQ models.

 #### What about Linux?
 While is possible to port this app to Linux, at the moment is engineered to work only on Windows.
-It will be ported to Linux someday as I see the need for it.

 ### Installation
 Download the latest release zip from GitHub: https://github.com/thesacredmoocow/g14control-r2/releases